 MATH 3590 Topics in Applied Mathematics

 Topics change with each offering of the course.
-Past topics have included Mathematics and Multimedia, The Mathematics and Chemistry of Reaction-Diffusion Systems, Mathematical Biology, and Simulation Analysis of Random Processes and Intrrduction to Monte Carlo Methods.
-Prerequisites will vary, but always include at least Math 233, Math 309 and basic programming skills in some language.
+Past topics have included Mathematics and Multimedia, The Mathematics and Chemistry of Reaction-Diffusion Systems, Mathematical Biology, Simulation Analysis of Random Processes, and Introduction to Monte Carlo Methods.

 Credit 3 units.
 A&S IQ: NSM Art: NSM